 Genuine 100% pure essential oils are never priced in that way.
 Therefore it almost guarantees that the oils are fake or have been adulterated in some way.

-So use price to your advantage and compare your variable prices against other significant stockists.
+So the way to use price to your advantage is to compare your variable prices against other significant stockists and brands.

-If your oils’ value is similar to what your supplier is quoting, it’s a good indicator that your oil is genuine.
+If the price of your advertised high-quality essential oil is similar to what others are quoting, it’s a good indicator that your oil is genuine.

 To spot the fake remember that, if the price seems too good to be true, then sadly, it probably is.

-All high-quality essential oils should display both the common and Latin name of the plant used to make the oil.
+All high-quality essential oils should display both the common and Latin names of the plant used to make the oil.

 It should also be clear which genus of the plant is being used, as Eucalyptus globulus is very different from Eucalyptus Radiata.

 In fact, the genus of Eucalyptus spans more than 660 species of shrubs and tall trees and each genus creates its own unique oil.